H4tch/hugo-plus/README.md

 # Hugo-plus
-A featured-packed Hugo theme that's built using Bootstrap components.
+A modular featured-packed Hugo theme that's built using Bootstrap components.
-The idea is to provide a large foundation of modules that can be used to piece
+The idea is to provide a large foundation of componets that can targetted to
+	provide a consistent set of features across Hugo themes.
-	together a website/blog, while allowing the theme to be interchangeable.
+Each theme should provide a different layout while allowing the Bootstap theme
+	to be interchangeable.
+In theory this foundation will allow you to have your own Bootstrap theme that
+	can then be applied to different layouts, each supporting a similar set of features.

 ### Why?
-Hugo has potential, but it's a pain to use due to its poor documentation.
+Hugo has potential, but it's a pain to use due to its poor documentation and
+	inconsistency between themes.
-This project is meant to provide a foundation to showoff Hugo's potential.
+This project is meant to provide a set of guidelines, conventions, structure,
+	and completely functional base on which to build.

 ### Who?
 Targeted at lazy developers that value their time and want a solution to host
-	their thoughts, portfolio, and projects.
+	their thoughts, portfolio, and projects while having full control of the final product.
 This project chock-full of features to use, learn from, and build off of.
 Nothing should be left to magic.